COVID-19 Business Resources

 The OC Restaurant Outdoor Dining Grant Program will award $1,000 grants to 1,000 eligible restaurants through CARES Act federal funding.
 These much-needed dollars are meant to help alleviate financial hardships local restaurants are facing due to additional restrictions.

 Awardees must use the funding solely to purchase outdoor heaters/warmers, lighting or canopies and tents to provide for outdoor dining.
-Restaurants are required to submit an application on the County’s website to be considered for the grant funding.
+Restaurants are required to submit an application on the Orange County’s website to be considered for the grant funding.
 Eligible applications will be funded on a first-come, first-served basis, and incomplete applications will be automatically disqualified.

 Applications open at 9 am on Friday, November 20.
 Application Period has closed as of December 4, 2020.